 ‘Tomb Raiders’ is the Year 3 Summer topic based on the Ancient Egyptians.
 Children will be delving into the history of the ancient civilisation by visiting Bristol museum and handling artefacts both replica and authentic!
 In Literacy, they will; create their own Egyptian glossaries and they will experience their very own ‘discovery of Tutankhamun’s tomb’ and write newspaper reports based on it.
-In addition to our learning theme, we have an Enrichment week planned full of exciting activities linked to famous scientists.
 Our class story book is ‘Secrets of a Sun King’ by Emma Carroll.

 This Summer Term, our year 4 topic will be Glorious Glevum.
 The children will be learning about the Romans with a specific focus on Gloucester and local history.
 We will also study how the Romans invaded and ruled over most of Europe.
 We will be reading ‘The Thieves of Ostia’ as our class reader, alongside other rich texts to enhance the vocabulary of the children and immerse them in the topic.
 In Science, we will be studying teeth, the digestive system and food chains.
 The children will enjoy a variety of enrichment experiences, such as a visit to Gloucester Museum for a Roman experience, a trip on the Boadicea to consolidate historical and geographical learning from the year and the annual ‘Roman Day’.